pedronaethe/Radiative-Cooling-Table/README.md

 **Note: This may take a while, probably around ~40 min depending on your CPU**

 ### 3. Compile cooling_texture_mag.cu and run in order to test if the texture memory fetching is correct.
-This will help to introduce a faster cooling in GPU based GRMHD simulations **This will work in Nvidia GPUs only**.
+This will help to introduce a faster cooling in GPU based GRMHD simulations. **This will work in Nvidia GPUs only**.

 To compile: